kohkimakimoto/phpmigrate/README.md

 Uses plain SQL to change schema.
 And runs some PHP codes post and previous executing SQL.

-Notice.
-This software is under the development version.

 # Requrement

 * PHP5.x or later (Probably).